The Poshard Foundation Announcing $111,000 in Donations to 59 Southern Illinois Food Pantries

 Area food pantries receiving grants from the Poshard Foundation include:

-Arrowleaf Client Choice Food Pantry, Cairo
+Arrowleaf’s Client Choice Food Pantry, Cairo and Vienna

 Ava-Trico Area Food Pantry

-Benton/West City Ministerial Alliance
+Benton/West City Ministerial Alliance Food Pantry

 Bethel Temple Evangelistic Ministries, Mounds